GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/php-functions-via-schema/docs/modules/php-functions-via-schema/en.md

 ### `_strPad`

-Pad a string to a certain length with another string
+Pad a string to a certain length with another string.

 ### `_strPos`

-Position of a substring within the string, or `null` if not found
+Position of a substring within the string, or `null` if not found.

+### `_strRegexFindMatches`

+Execute a regular expression to extract all matches from a string.

 ### `_strRegexReplace`